If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 - Game of Thrones, season eight (305 AC)

-How to watch Game of Thrones in release order
+How to watch Game of Thrones in order of release

 If you'd like to watch Game of Thrones in release order, that is, the order the seasons were originally released to the public, it's even easier than the chronological order!
-You can simply watch the full eight seasons of the original Game of Thrones followed by the first season of its spinoff, House of the Dragon.
+You can simply watch the full eight seasons of the original Game of Thrones followed by the first two seasons of its spinoff, House of the Dragon.
+This is the way we recommend most people watch Game of Thrones in order as it is the simplest and keeps the dramatic tension the writers intended.

 - Game of Thrones Season 1 (2011)